-Ever wonder what to do with leftover pumpkin?
-How about turning it into a science project?
+After Halloween, what’s the best thing to do with leftover pumpkin?
+How about turning it into a pumpkin science project?
 Petri dishes are often used by scientists to study the growth of organisms such as bacteria and mold over a period of time.
-In this experiment, your pumpkin will act as the petri dishes.
-All you need is some leftover pumpkin, household items, and a couple of places around the house to perform this experiment.
-This activity focuses on making predictions, collecting and recording data.
+In this experiment, cultivate bacteria in pumpkin petri dishes instead.
+All you need is some leftover pumpkin, household items, and some places around the house to perform this experiment.
+In this activity, you’ll use the scientific method by making predictions and collecting and recording data.
 (Adult supervision recommended.)

 What You Need: